starcoinorg/starcoin-org-v3/content/developer/cli/modify_dao_config.md

 # Modify DAO settings via governance mechanism

 For an introduction to on-chain governance, see Decentralized Organization Governance, an example of how on-chain governance is performed via CLI.

 The DAO itself also has several on-chain parameters, including:

 * voting_delay: The period during which the proposal is publicized.
 * voting_period: Voting period.

-* quorum_vote: voting rate
+* quorum_vote: voting rate.

-* .min_action_delay: The minimum publicity period for the proposal to be executed.
+* min_action_delay: The minimum publicity period for the proposal to be executed.

 These parameters can also be voted on and modified by the DAO itself.

 The default parameters for the STC's DAO governance in a DEV environment are:

   ![img](https://lh3.googleusercontent.com/TNKwO5oeqr3L6S9uO1CkZ05vDMLMMvGVUdu5WcfUfyoEoyi19TRgR67zeFfnBXKwpTyXW6okKcRLB7quCVOAmtaH-roVl96EKwhtx8LfENseWrJYSyJ2FKNVX2gs-NIE-w2Yf_pRi-58yXxoXD1P5Po)
   The following CLI command demonstrates how to vote to change the proposal public period in the STC governance parameters to 60 * 60 * 1000 = 1h to explain the proposal-voting-execution process.
   **Note:** The following assumes that you are using a node in a DEV environment and that the node's default account is 0x84b4a430c50322a66007469a645a6a06.
 Where 0x84b4a430c50322a66007469a645a6a06 appears in the command, you need to replace it with your node's default account.